|

 irony", which it is hoped may be preserved.
 A small section is on display at the Queens Museum of Art until 4 May in the exhibition, Back on the Map: Revisiting the New York State Pavilion at the 1964-65 World’s Fair.
 [For an earlier

-entry, with links to additional illustrations, see the archive for 31 January 2008.]
+entry, with links to additional illustrations, see archive below under 31 January 2008.]

 Interview with the past president of the Road Map Collectors Association, a retired picture editor who 'lives in New Jersey with